lethanhson9901/Lethanhson9901/README.md

 <br/>

-## About me 😚🤓
+# About Me

-Hi, I'm Le Thanh Son, graduated at HUST (Hanoi University of Science and Technology).
-Now I'm working as data engineer / software engineer at Mobifone IT Center🏫.
-I specialize in technology, BigData and AI domain.
+Hi, I'm Le Thanh Son, a graduate of HUST (Hanoi University of Science and Technology) 🎓.
+Currently, I work as a data engineer / software engineer at Mobifone IT Center, specializing in the technology, Big Data, and AI domains.

+## My Background

+- **Name**: Le Thanh Son
+- **Education**: Hanoi University of Science and Technology (HUST)
+- **Current Role**: Data Engineer / Software Engineer at Mobifone IT Center

+## My Projects 💻

-On my Github profile, you can find some of the projects I've worked on 💻.
-I'm constantly looking for new ways to advance my skills and knowledge 👆🏻.
+On my GitHub profile, you can explore some of the projects I've had the pleasure of working on.
+I'm passionate about technology and am always seeking new ways to expand my skills and knowledge 👆🏻.

+## Get in Touch

-Feel free to check out my Github repositories and get in touch if you have any questions or suggestions for collaboration 🎉🎉🎉.
+Feel free to check out my GitHub repositories, and don't hesitate to reach out if you have any questions or suggestions for collaboration.
+I'm always open to new opportunities and ideas.

+- **GitHub Profile**: [Link to your GitHub profile]
+- **LinkedIn Profile**: [Link to your LinkedIn profile, if applicable]
+- **Email**: [Your Email Address]

 <br/>